Tea: Worldwide spread

 The first record of tea in English came from a letter written by Richard Wickham, who ran an East India Company office in Japan, writing to a merchant in Macao requesting "the best sort of chaw" in 1615.
 Peter Mundy, a traveller and merchant who came across tea in Fujian in 1637, wrote, "chaa – only water with a kind of herb boyled in it".
 Tea was sold in a coffee house in London in 1657, Samuel Pepys tasted tea in 1660, and Catherine of Braganza took the tea-drinking habit to the English court when she married Charles II in 1662.
 Tea, however, was not widely consumed in the British Isles until the 18th century and remained expensive until the latter part of that period.
-English drinkers preferred to add sugar and milk to black tea, and black tea overtook green tea in popularity in the 1720s.
+English drinkers preferred to add sugar and milk to black tea, as the tea of choice in the 1720s.
 Tea smuggling during the 18th century led to the general public being able to afford and consume tea.
 The British government removed the tax on tea, thereby eliminating the smuggling trade, by 1785.
 In Britain and Ireland, tea was initially consumed as a luxury item on special occasions, such as religious festivals, wakes, and domestic work gatherings.
 The price of tea in Europe fell steadily during the 19th century, especially after Indian tea began to arrive in large quantities; by the late 19th century tea had become an everyday beverage for all levels of society.
-The popularity of tea played a role in historical events – the Tea Act of 1773 provoked the Boston Tea Party that escalated into the American Revolution.
+Consuming tea played a role in historical events – the Tea Act of 1773 provoked the Boston Tea Party that escalated into the American Revolution.
 The need to address the issue of British trade deficit because of the trade in tea resulted in the Opium Wars.
 The Qing Kangxi Emperor had banned foreign products from being sold in China, decreeing in 1685 that all goods bought from China must be paid for in silver coin or bullion.
 Traders from other nations then sought to find another product, in this case opium, to sell to China to earn back the silver they were required to pay for tea and other commodities.
 The subsequent attempts by the Chinese Government to curtail the trade in opium led to war.